Chad Kruse Phone: 503.928.7500 ck@chadkruse.com

 I was a senior associate for a Portland-based private equity firm.
 Incredible experience learning from three partners, all of whom have extensive, real-world operating experience.
 This is the place I learned the true value of a private equity firm...hint, the transaction is the easy part.
 It's what you do with the company post-close that matters.

-The bulk of my "offline" consulting work focuses on transaction structuring and creating financial models.
+The bulk of my “offline” consulting work focused on transaction structuring and creating financial models.

-Most often, these involve renewable energy projects, forestry deals, and other deals requiring creative financing.
-Recently, I've been assisting firms explore the use of New Market Tax Credits (NMTCs) as a potential financing tool.
+Most often, these involved renewable energy projects, forestry deals, and other deals requiring creative financing.
+Just before returning to the tech startup world, I helped a number of firms explore the use of New Market Tax Credits (NMTCs) as a potential financing tool.

-I was hired by the developers of the largest private landholding in Western Australia.
-My task was to develop a modeling/valuation framework for assessing potential cleantech-related deals.
+Hired by the developers of the largest private landholding in Western Australia to develop a modeling/valuation framework for assessing potential cleantech-related deals.
 The development is positioning itself to be a model, ground-up sustainable community.

 My first job out of undergrad.
 Also the place I got my de-facto MBA thanks to the active and engaged mentoring I received from the firm's partners.
 Amazing experience working with these nationally-recognized business valuation experts.

-Don't tell my mom, but the stuff I do for fun usually involves a helmet.
+The stuff I do for fun usually requires a helmet.
 Mountaineering during spring, mountain biking during summer and fall, and skiing during winter.